OpenEmbedded®/Yocto Project®: Build From Sources

 bitbake -c populate_sdk mchp-headless-image

-It will produce a comprehensive SDK script (auto-extracting archive) available in the deployment directory: from the build directory it is usually located in tmp/deploy/sdk.
+It will produce a comprehensive SDK script (auto-extracting archive) available in the deployment directory: from the build directory, it is usually located in tmp/deploy/sdk.

-For instance, for the sama5d27-wlsom1-ek-sd graphic image type of SDK, you can find it available in: tmp/deploy/sdk/oecore-mchp-graphics-image-x86_64-cortexa5t2hf-neon-vfpv4-sama5d27-wlsom1-ek-sd-toolchain-nodistro.0.sh
+For instance, for the sama5d27-wlsom1-ek-sd graphic image type of SDK, you can find it available in: tmp/deploy/sdk/oecore-mchp-graphics-image-x86_64-cortexa5t2hf-neon-vfpv4-sama5d27-wlsom1-ek-sd-toolchain-nodistro.0.sh.

-Install OE SDK
+Install OpenEmbedded SDK

 Once the SDK archive is generated, you can install it by running the script directly.
 Choose the appropriate script name according to your board.